acemod/ACE3/documentation/feature/medical-system.md

 Besides the 4 elements introduced by basic medical, advanced introduces the following:

-- More detailed wound system
+- More detailed wound system.
-- Accurate blood loss based upon sustained injuries
+- Accurate blood loss based upon sustained injuries.
-- Vitals, including heart rate and blood pressure
+- Vitals, including heart rate and blood pressure.
-- Cardiac Arrest
+- Cardiac Arrest.
 - Various treatment methods such as CPR, different kinds of IVs and a working tourniquet.
-- A basic medication simulation
+- A basic medication simulation.

 ## 2. Usage